Food marketing toward children: Television

 The regulations of television advertisements to children first began in the 1970s by a children's advocacy group, Action of Children's Television.
 ACT advised both the FCC and FTC that it would be in the best interest of children if advertisements directed towards them were either prohibited or greatly limited.
-4 years later the FCC passed a law stating that only a specific amount of advertising time, 12 minutes/hour on weekdays and 9.5 minutes/hour on weekends, would be allowed to air during children's programming.
+Four years later the FCC passed a law stating that only a specific amount of advertising time, 12 minutes/hour on weekdays and 9.5 minutes/hour on weekends, would be allowed to air during children's programming.
 As a result of the Children's Television Act passed in 1990, children's advertising is limited to 10.5 minutes/hour on weekends and 12 minutes/hour on weekdays.

 Internet

-Advertising on the internet is essentially unrestricted CARU attempted to revise its guidelines in 1997 to include the internet but with its rapid development of new techniques they have proven to be substantially weaker than those that have been applied to television.
-Before congress passed the Children's Online Privacy Act in 1998, companies were able to collect personal data from children in order to learn their preferences and interests.
+Advertising on the internet is essentially unrestricted.
+CARU attempted to revise its guidelines in 1997 to include the internet but with its rapid development of new techniques they have proven to be substantially weaker than those that have been applied to television.
+Before Congress passed the Children's Online Privacy Act in 1998, companies were able to collect personal data from children to learn their preferences and interests.
 This law went into effect in 2000 and restricts certain data from being collected and requires parental permission for the collection of personal information for children under the age of 13.
 Through surveys with incentives and prizes for completion, companies were able to conduct market research which was then used to create more personalized marketing campaigns to children.

-Policy Outside of the US
+Policy outside of the US

 Countries around the world outside of the United States have taken measures to improve the marketing industry how it targets children for food advertisements.
 Countries such as Norway, Sweden, and Quebec have gone so far as to ban food advertisements completely from children's television.
 Other countries situated in Europe, Australia, Malaysia, Korea and Russia have less harsh national laws that limit advertisements from playing at specific times.
 These countries also have limited the use of cartoons and characters as a market technique to draw children in.
 US schools can often be seen carrying vending machines marketing certain food items, having fundraisers advertising certain products or companies, or even having sponsored school supplies that advertise for companies.
-For instance, Gatorade, a sports drink made by The Quaker Oats Company, sponsors many school sports teams with their water bottles and other gear.
+For instance, Gatorade, a sports drink made by the Quaker Oats Company, sponsors many school sports teams with their water bottles and other gear.
 This type of advertising in schools has been prohibited in countries such as Belgium, Quebec, Portugal, Vietnam, and areas of Germany.